DocSpring/docspring-java/docs/PdfApi.md

 > Template getFullTemplate(templateId)

-Fetch the full template attributes
+Fetch the full attributes for a PDF template

 ### Example